ardent-development/CycleGen/README.txt

    script by telling it how to manage memory, format output, etc. You also define global variables used in your own calculations.
- * The user-defined "looping code" is a chunk of TI-BASIC code that is executed once per cycle, before graphing begins.
+ * The user-defined "looping code" is a chunk of TI-BASIC code that is executed once per cycle before graphing begins.
 ANYTHING that can be done in a standalone BASIC script can be done in this loop, as long as it does not modify CycleGen's internal variables.
-(See line 147 of this document.)
+(See line 152 of this document.)
  * After the user-defined looping code is done running, CycleGen makes the calculator regenerate the graph and save a screenshot.

 III.
 USAGE